Word Made Flesh

 Reading this description of the resurrected body it’s hard to avoid the conclusion that our redeemed state is one that can only be described as god-like.
 It always seems to me that this describes a qualitatively higher state of being than that of Adam and Eve in the garden of Eden – which makes sense if our resurrected state partakes in the nature of God, since it’s clear that Adam and Eve had a separate, strictly-human nature.

 It would seem to follow then, since the plans of God are never thwarted, that Adam and Eve were created in a lessor state than was their destiny.
 They were destined to be transformed, but they sought to take something for themselves, never realizing that it was the very thing which God would one day give freely – this propensity for instant gratification seems to be the human condition.

-Incarnation and Time back to top
+Incarnation and Time

 In response to a question on http://christianity.StackExchange.com on the nature of God, I made the following statements:

 God’s omnipresence applies not only to space but also to time.
 God created time at the same point that he created space (and science also concludes that time began with the material universe, FWIW).
 God is outside of time; he is not temporally limited in any way.
 For God, all time is present - he is the great I AM.

 Furthermore God’s omniscience is therefore not constrained to temporal thinking; he knows everything in the present.
 He has no conflict with what will happen in the future, and the future does not limit him, because for him there is no future - all of existence is now.

 God’s choices happen in the eternal-present and in no way limit him because they are made according to his perfect and infinite nature.
 Whatever God does he does in this capacity and doing something other than what he has done is not within his nature because what God wills simply is.
 “And God said, let their be light, and there was”.